Local Women’s Institute feel so lucky to have discovered exercise through resistance bands

 Councillor Karen May, Cabinet Member for Health and Wellbeing, at Worcestershire County Council said:

 “Since our Living Well for Longer programme began in 2020, the team have given out over 40,000 resistance bands and trained over 43 organisations to run exercise sessions.
-I’m incredibly proud of what the team have achieved and its great to see the Corn Dollies put all these exercises in action.”
+I’m incredibly proud of what the team have achieved and it is great to see the Corn Dollies put all these exercises in action.”

 If you are over 50 years old, you can pick up a free resistance band and exercise booklet from any Worcestershire library.